 Definition: An identifier applied by the reporting agent to uniquely identify each contract.
 Each contract must have one contract identifier.
 This value will not change over time and cannot be used as the contract identifier for any other contract.
-See section 2.1.2.4 in the AnaCredit Manual Part II.

 The contract identifier refers to the credit agreement between two or more parties under which the instrument is created.
 In particular, the contract identifier refers to the legal contract under which instruments are extended by the creditor to the debtor and conditions of the instruments are specified.
 In accordance with the definition, the contract identifier uniquely identifies a contract within the scope of a reporting agent.
 This means that each contract identifier is unique for each contract reported by the same reporting agent and, conversely, that a reporting agent always consistently identifies a given contract by the same contract identifier, irrespective of observed agents in relation to which the data are reported.